LOUEY233/Functional-Optimization-Reinforcement-Learning-for-Real-Time-Bidding/README.md

-# Real-Time Bidding Using Functional Optimization Reinforcement Learning
+# Functional Optimization Reinforcement Learning for Real-Time Bidding
 This is the research project of optimal real-time bidding in computational advertising field.

-**Abstract**
+# Abstract

 Real-time bidding is the new paradigm of programmatic advertising.
 An advertiser wants to make the intelligent choice of utilizing a Demand-Side Platform to improve the performance of their ad campaigns.
 Existing approaches